Updated: Dec 31, 2020

 We met at a New Year's Eve party.
 I talked to her slightly before midnight, but she doesn't seem to remember that conversation.
 It was just small talk, you know.
 I'm not sure I even introduced myself yet.
 She does apparently remember talking to me after midnight.
 I know this because I've heard her telling people that we met at a New Year's Eve party, so I have to assume she has some recollection of the event.

 She almost didn't go to the party.
-My friend –– the one who was hosting the party –– called her about a half hour before midnight, wondering where she was.
+My friend –– the one who was hosting the party –– called her about an hour before midnight, wondering where she was.
 The two of them knew each other from school.
 They had classes together at the university.
 My future bride was having doubts about going to the party, but luckily my friend talked her into coming.

 But let's back up.